-Existing regionally and nationally significant economic assets and transport infrastructure.
-Solihull is most productive economy in the West Midlands in terms of Gross Value Added (GVA) per head of population and per workforce job.
+Existing regionally and nationally significant economic assets and transport infrastructure - Solihull is most productive economy in the West Midlands in terms of Gross Value Added (GVA) per head of population and per workforce job.
 In fact, GVA per workforce job has increased by 6% since 2011.
 These economic assets support over 100,000 jobs.
 Solihull is home to Birmingham Airport, the NEC, Jaguar Land Rover and major businesses in Solihull Town Centre and high-quality business parks.

 Excellent schools and education opportunities - 90% of Solihull education providers are deemed good or outstanding and school attainment at Key Stage 2 and Key Stage 4 is above the national average.

-Good Social Cohesion.
-83% of respondents to the Solihull Place Survey 2016 agree that people from different backgrounds get on well together in their local area.
+Good Social Cohesion - 83% of respondents to the Solihull Place Survey 2018 agree that people from different backgrounds get on well together in their local area.

 Challenges facing the borough